sudoyashi/da_cabby/docs/_posts/2022-02-13-cadradiatorshield.markdown

 categories: cad

 ---

-To improve the cooling design of the mk1, this piece was meant to prevent incoming air from escaping above the radiator.
+This piece is meant to prevent incoming air from escaping above the radiator.
 Not tested for aerodynamic (drag) improvements.
+It should allow for less "air leaks" in the flow of air coming into the grille, improving the cooling slightly.

 ![Radiator shroud draft, drawing not to scale](/da_cabby/assets/img/cad_radiatorshroud.jpg)